 Colin Rhys Gregor skippered the Scots’ seven-a-side squad for the first time when they competed in the IRB World Series tournaments in Wellington (New Zealand) in February 2009.
 He continued in that role in the 2009 Rugby World Cup 7s, in Dubai, and for three seasons from 2011 to 2014.

 Colin began his playing days with Strathendrick before moving to New Zealand, where he joined Ponsonby.
 He made his debut for Watsonians against Grangemouth in 2000.

 He has also played nine games for Scotland A, all bar one as a replacement.
 Most recently he played against Italy A in Biella (February 2010).
 His debut at that level was against New Zealand Maori in Edmonton, Canada in the 2006 Barclays Churchill Cup tournament.
-Colin also played with Glasgow Warriors from 2004 to 2011.
+Gregor also played with Glasgow Warriors from 2004 to 2011, making 130 appearances.

 Commonwealth Games stats: 2 caps (Melbourne 2006 and Glasgow 2014), 13 conversions and 26 points